 The goal of the River to Sea Transportation Planning Organization Limited English Proficiency (LEP) Access Plan is to ensure that the TPO recognizes the needs of limited English proficient (LEP) members of the community and implements a plan to communicate effectively and ensure reasonable access to our processes, information and decision-making.
 The River to Sea TPO has identified the following documents for translation into Spanish language format: Walk and Ride Bicycle & Pedestrian Safety Video; 2035 Long Range Transportation Survey; the Tell the TPO Survey; and providing Spanish, as well as other language formats, on the TPO's website.
-In addition, the River to Sea TPO has previously participated in the annual Univision Telefutura Health Fair, a primarily Spanish-speaking event.
+In addition, the River to Sea TPO has previously participated in the annual Univision Telefutura

-The Limited English Proficiency (LEP) Access Plan was presented and adopted by the River to Sea
+Health Fair, a primarily Spanish-speaking event.

-TPO Board at their June 25, 2014 meeting.
-The LEP is available on the TPO's website at www.r2ctpo.org as well as in Appendix D.
+The Limited English Proficiency (LEP) Access Plan was presented and adopted by the River to Sea TPO Board at their June 25, 2014 meeting and updated in May 2017.
+The LEP is available on the TPO's website at www.r2ctpo.org/public-involvement/public-participation-documents/ as well as in Appendix D.